jonasmusall/auth-provider/README.md

 # auth-provider

-Provides HTTP(S) endpoints for user authentication with JWT.
+Provides a REST API for user authentication with JWT.